IamKay/100DaysOfCode/README.md

 * Day 97
   > Finished two more modules in the Pluralsight course (Progress is being uploaded side by side).
 I don't know the number but there are many left.
 Also, i'll finish two modules of the MLCC course before sleeping.
 Sometimes i think i am taking a lil too much load for my own good.
 [Update: finished one (out of the said two) module of MLCC]

+* Day 98
+  > Finished another module of MLCC.
+Could only manage to do this much, i was feeling a lo sleepy today.